← Back

 03

-Advanced and edge-case settings were moved into secondary tabs, keeping the primary interface uncluttered while preserving flexibility for power users who needed it.
+Advanced and edge-case settings moved into secondary tabs, keeping the primary path clean while preserving flexibility for power users.

 04